 Just a few of the great programs that can be found at North Shore Elementary.

-North Shore Elementary has partnered with Edible Peace Patch allows for both educational and cafeteria gardens on campus.
+A partnership with Edible Peace Patch allows for both educational and cafeteria gardens on campus.
 Both 3rd and 5th grades participate in a garden curriculum once a year while other grade levels have access to outdoor learning and our after school Garden Club.

 North Shore Elementary has been proudly serving students for over 90 years and is the alma mater to many of today’s leaders in St. Petersburg.
 It is a small school with character, compassion, diversity, and ingenuity that continues to define what successful public education should and can look like.
 With approximately 350 students (between 3 to 4 classes per grade) the small size of North Shore allows for all teachers and staff to know all students, not just the ones in their classes.
 Continue reading to see everything that North Shore Elementary brings to the table!EXPLORE